elunna/nerfhack-changelog/README.md

 * Judgment - You are punished.
 * The Emperor - Curses two items.
 * The Hermit - You randomly teleport, get invisibility for 500-999 turns, and aggravate monsters.
-* The Hanged Man - Summons a rope golem.
+* The Hanged Man - Summons a rope golem and you lose 1 Luck.
 * Justice - If you have negative alignment, you are paralyzed for 20-49 turns.
 If you have good alignment and are punished, you are unpunished.
 Otherwise, you get some divine protection.
 * Temperance - Destroy two worn pieces of armor.
 This also sets the deck to act as a cursed item for the duration of the drawing.
 * The Lovers - Summons 2 peaceful foocubi.